codacy/pulse-user-docs/docs/one-click-integrations.md

 # One-click integrations

 Pulse is developing "one-click integrations" for the most popular Git providers, CI/CD platforms, and incident management tools.
 These integrations simplify the process of setting up your workflows to send data to Pulse.

 ## GitHub

 Pulse integrates directly with GitHub to receive data about changes and deployments, necessary to calculate the metrics:

 -   [Lead time for changes](metrics/accelerate.md#lead-time-for-changes) (including the sub-metrics [Time to open](metrics/accelerate.md#time-to-open) and [Time to review](metrics/accelerate.md#time-to-review))
 -   [Deployment frequency](metrics/accelerate.md#deployment-frequency)

-!!! important
-    Consider the following before using the GitHub integration:
+### Deployment detection

+#### Strategies

+-   Pull request merged to default branch **\[default\]**

+    -   The integration obtains information about deployments from pull requests that target the default branch of the repository.

+    -   The integration obtains the deployment date from the merged timestamp of the pull request.

+    -   The integration obtains the set of changes that belong to a deployment from the list of commits in the pull request, which means it can track your changes even if you squash when merging the pull request.

+-   Git tag following the [SemVer](https://semver.org) convention, excluding pre-release versions, but allowing release prefixes

     -   The integration obtains information about deployments from Git tags that follow the [SemVer](https://semver.org) convention, excluding pre-release versions, but allowing release prefixes.
 Valid tags e.g.: `1.0.0`, `v2.3.4`